The poem “No Men Are Foreign" by James Kirkup

 4. Is earth like this, in which we all shall lie.

-👉 He reminds us that ultimately, we all will be buried in the same earth after death.
+👉 He reminds us that ultimately all human beings, regardless of nationality or status, will return to the same earth after death.

 🔹 Stanza -2: